meshtastic/meshtastic/website/docs/hardware/antenna.md

 You could also do worse than reading the [wikipedia entry for Antenna](https://en.wikipedia.org/wiki/Antenna_(radio)).

-Instead of repeat listing the terms, let me recommend this superb [tutorial](https://www.youtube.com/watch?v=J3PBL9oLPX8) by Andreas Speiss (the 'guy with the Swiss accent').
+Instead of repeat listing the terms, let us recommend this superb [tutorial](https://www.youtube.com/watch?v=J3PBL9oLPX8) by Andreas Speiss (the 'guy with the Swiss accent').

 See in the references of the above LoRa world record transmission distance details & instructions on self-build Moxon antennae.